aaronjpotter93/d287-java-frameworks/README.md

     * Added two new view pages
 ### Step G
 #### Prompt:
-_G.
-Modify the parts to track maximum and minimum inventory by doing the following:_
+_Modify the parts to track maximum and minimum inventory by doing the following:_
 *  _Add additional fields to the part entity for maximum and minimum inventory._
 *  _Modify the sample inventory to include the maximum and minimum fields._
 *  _Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values._